Timo-Weike/logicly/README.md

  The valuation has to be in the form of `<lit>:(0|1)(,<lit>:(0|1))*` where `<lit>` is an literal.

  For further details on the api and the syntac refer to the help produced by the flag `-h`

+ ## Possibly comming Features

+ * simplification of expessions (simplification goals could be some normal for like [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form) or [DNF](https://en.wikipedia.org/wiki/Disjunctive_normal_form), or it could be simplified to use the least amount of operations (this could be usefull for optimizing conditions for loops and if-statements))

+ * printing a list of all partial expressions